A visual introduction to information theory: Core quantities: information, entropy, and mutual information

 \subsection{Entropy rate of stochastic processes}

-Thus far, we've discussed only the case in which the source of information is an independent and identically distributed (IID) random variable, but the information theoretic concepts we've introduced generalize to non-independent ordered sequences of random variables, also known as \textbf{stochastic processes}.
+Thus far, we've discussed only the case in which the source of information is a sequence of independent and identically distributed (IID) random variables, but the information theoretic concepts we've introduced generalize to non-independent ordered sequences of random variables, also known as \textbf{stochastic processes}.

 In the IID case, we have a random variable $\xrv$, which has some probability density/mass function $\prob{\xrv}(x)$.
 A sequence of events can be represented by the random vector $\bmathx = (\xrv_1, \xrv_2,...)$, which is an ordered sequence of random variables.
 Its joint probability density/mass function is denoted $\prob{\bmathx}(\mathbf{x}) = \prob{\xrv_1, \xrv_2,...}(x_1, x_2,...)$.
 The IID assumption allows us to simplify this expression by factoring the joint distribution and writing each term as the shared probability density/mass function of $\xrv$: